 Building a digital investigator for historical newspapers.
 Topic modelling for analysis of multilingual, noisy output from automated text recognition.

 Addressing the challenges of multilinguality in the EU using cross-lingual embeddings to allow existing monolingual resources to be used across languages.
 Multilingual techniques for news analysis and media production.

 Earlier in my time as a postdoc in the Discovery Group, I worked on the project Digital Language Typology, discovering family relationships between languages with digital textual and speech material, focussing on low-resourced Uralic languages, funded by the Academy of Finland.
 I also worked on Immersive Automation, investigating and building tools for future news technology, including Natural Language Generation.

-My research interests lie in natural language processing (NLP) and music processing/cognition.
-I am currently working on the What-If Machine (WHIM) EU FP7 project with Stephen Clark.
-The research concerns building a computational model of creativity.
-The aim is to construct a system that automatically produces ideas that may serve as the basis for cultural artefacts.
+From 2013 to 2016, at the University of Cambridge, I worked on the What-If Machine (WHIM) EU FP7 project with Stephen Clark.
+It concerned building a computational model of creativity, constructing a system that automatically produces ideas that may serve as the basis for cultural artefacts.
 More...